About Us

 In 2011 a collection of their work was acquired for the Banaras Visual Archive as part of an initiative called Art for Banaras that aims to support the UNESCO nomination activities for the city's bid to become a World Heritage Site.
 It was exhibited at Kriti Gallery, Banaras, in January 2011.

-Since 2012 Sebastien and Louise have moved their focus away from Asia and closer to home.
-They have been travelling by narrowboat through Britain’s historic inland waterways photographing a unique and beautiful way of life.
-An Uneasy Paradise is their first publication; a photographic story of the community that have made boats their homes at the western edge of the Kennet and Avon Canal.
+In 2012 Sebastien and Louise moved their focus away from Asia and closer to home, travelling by narrowboat through Britain’s historic Inland Waterways.
+Published in 2020, An Uneasy Paradise is their first publication; a photographic story of the community that have made boats their homes at the western edge of the Kennet and Avon Canal, with a solo show of this work held at The Halide Project’s Gallery in Philadelphia in 2022.